DoughnutsNCookies/JavaScript-DesignPatterns/Creational/README.md

 - Controlling access to resources, such as a database connection.
 - Managing a shared resource in a concurrent system.
+- Reducing overhead by having only one instance of a class.

 ---